 He was preceded in death by his mother, Betty Mitchell, father, Leroy Chalk, Sr.; and daughter, Delores Ann Brown.
 Those left to cherish precious memories and continue his legacy of love include the love of his life, Mattie P. Chalk; eight children: Tommy Chalk, Jr., Debbie Crooms, Sheryel Hill, Lanna Chalk, Gary Daniels, Bobby Chalk, Darren Chalk, and Debbie Chalk; five sisters: Odell Curry (Claudell), Margie Stokes (James), Evelyn Chalk, Brenda Gordon (Gary), and Barbara Draper (Michael); two brothers, Leroy Chalk, Jr. and Dwayne Chalk; 17 grandchildren; and a host of great-grandchildren, great-great grandchildren, nieces, nephews, cousins and friends.

-To send flowers to Superintendent Tommy L. Chalk, Sr.'s family, please visit our floral section.
+To send flowers to Superintendent Tommy L. Chalk, Sr.'s family, please visit our floral store.